 In order to overturn the Supreme Court decisions that have enabled big money to control our government, we need to pass a 28th Amendment to the Constitution which makes it clear that corporations do not have the same rights as people, that money is not the same as free speech and that improving the lives of “we, the people” is the purpose of our government.
 There have been many different versions drafted for the proposed Amendment.
-One of the leading candidates is the We the People Amendment put forth by Move to Amend.
-This language was formally introduced into the 115th Congress in January 2017 as House Joint Resolution 48.
-(See the summary below.)
-When it finally becomes possible to pass the Amendment, the language will need to be finalized.
-There is strong agreement on the main content of the Amendment, and we do not believe there is a need to try to finalize the exact wording now.
+One of the leading candidates is the Democracy for All Amendment put forth by Free Speech For People, Public Citizen, Common Cause, People for the American Way, and American Promise that was re-introduced as H.J.
+Res.
+2 to the 116th Congress in January, 2019.

 To learn more about the need for a Constitutional Amendment, please review the information in the section How Did This Happen?